-- a) Standard Differential Speeds A type of differential that restricts certain types of rolling stock, in most cases freight trains, to a slower speed than other rolling stock. - b) Lettered Differential Permissible Speeds (LDPSs), also known as Non-standard Differential Speeds, are a type of speed differential that provides a permission to allow certain rolling stock to travel at a higher speed than other vehicles over a particular section of line. - 1.2.3 There are other types of permissible speeds, for example enhanced permissible speeds, temporary speeds, emergency speeds, blanket speeds, but this document only covers the application of LDPSs. - 1.2.4 On some sections of line there may be several permissible speeds such that the LDPS is not the maximum speed of the section.
-For example, where EPS speeds are in place there may also be an LDPS and the permitted speeds may be different. - 1.2.5 Key stakeholders in the use of LDPSs are the infrastructure manager (IM) and maintainer, railway undertakings (RU), asset owners and equipment suppliers, such as rolling stock manufacturers. - 1.2.6 For the purposes of this standard, the term 'infrastructure' includes all the fixed subsystems including infrastructure, energy and track-side CCS. - 1.2.7 Rules for the provision and characteristics of signage for differential speeds are out of scope of this standard (see RIS-0733-CCS and RIS-0734-CCS).
+- 1.2.3 There are other types of permissible speeds, for example enhanced permissible speeds, temporary speeds, emergency speeds, blanket speeds, but this document only covers the application of LDPSs. - 1.2.4 Key stakeholders in the use of LDPSs are the infrastructure manager (IM) and maintainer, railway undertakings (RU), asset owners and equipment suppliers, such as rolling stock manufacturers. - 1.2.5 For the purposes of this standard, the term 'infrastructure' includes all the fixed subsystems including infrastructure, energy and track-side CCS. - 1.2.6 Rules for the provision and characteristics of signage for differential speeds are out of scope of this standard.